jeyabbalas/minigrep/README.md

 8. **Test-driven development**: Write a test to evaluate the as yet to be implemented method ```search()``` in ```lib.rs```, which returns lines in a text that contains a queried string.
 Implement an empty ```search()```, which fails.
 Implement minimal logic to pass the test.
 9. Call ```search()``` from ```run()```.
 10. Write tests for case-sensitive and -insensitive search function.
 Check if ```CASE_INSENSITIVE``` environment variable is set, if so, run case-insensitive search, else run case sensitive search.
+11. Move error messages from standard output to standard error.